KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 - Spiritual mission
 - Identity reorientation from ego to soul-pattern

-In rare cases, it may coincide with fusion
+In rare cases, it may coincide with the synthesis
 of a Bodhisattva resonance or DS / DM-aligned signature,
 signaling the soul’s transition
 into guiding others in remembrance.